MystenLabs/sui-gas-pool/README.md

 pub struct ReserveGasRequest {
     /// Desired gas budget.
 The response will contain gas coins that have total balance >= gas_budget. pub gas_budget: u64,
-    /// If request_sponsor is None, the station will pick one automatically. pub request_sponsor: Option<SuiAddress>,
     /// The reserved gas coins will be released back to the pool after this duration expires. pub reserve_duration_secs: u64,
 }